helderco/docker-elk/example/README.md

 I should probably run this forwarder example in a container, but for now, these instructions are for running in your host.

-First copy the `ssl/server.crt` file to your host's `/etc/logstash/ssl/server.crt`.
+First, copy the `ssl/server.crt` file to your host's `/etc/logstash/ssl/server.crt`.
 This will be needed for the Forwarder to validate the connection to Logstash.

 Then install Logstash Forwarder to `/usr/local/bin/logstash-forwarder` with: